ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 ## Step 1.
 Set on the EU-Supported flag in your account
 {: #manage_eu_acc_step1}

-You must enable your account to be `EU-Supported` so that logging instances in Frankfurt are supported by EU members.
+You must enable your account to be `EU-supported` so that logging instances in Frankfurt are supported by EU members.

 Consider the following information when you turn on the `EU-supported` flag in your account:
 * Support is handled by team members in the European Union (EU).
 * In the event that your issue requires non-EU expert assistance, it will be reviewed and approval given prior to any non-EU intervention.
-* You can filter and identify the {{site.data.keyword.cloud_notm}} Catalog services that are EU-Supported.
+* You can filter and identify the {{site.data.keyword.cloud_notm}} Catalog services that are EU-supported.

 ## Step 2.
 Provision the {{site.data.keyword.at_full_notm}} instance in Frankfurt
 {: #manage_eu_acc_step2}

 You can provision 1 {{site.data.keyword.at_full_notm}} instance per [location](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-regions).
-However, only the instance that is provisioned in the `EU-DE (Frankfurt)` location is EU-Supported when you set on the EU-Supported flag in your account.
+However, only the instance that is provisioned in the `EU-DE (Frankfurt)` location is EU-Supported when you set on the EU-supported flag in your account.
 {: important}

 For more information on how to provision an instance, see [Provisioning an instance](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-provision).